 You might not know it but Stevie Wonder actually wrote “Isn’t She Lovely” for his daughter when she was born.
 And it’s been a popular staple at many a wedding ever since.
 Charlie Puth’s “One Call Away” is a contemporary hit that drives home the relationship between bride and dad, and “My Girl” by the Temptations is a perennial favorite.
 Rock It Man Entertainment’s Jon Li has a personal connection to some often-requested songs, “As a father of two daughters, I particularly resonate with songs like Zac Brown’s “I’ll Be Your Man” and Jon McLaughlin’s “Imaginary Tea”.
 Some songwriters really know how to hit you right in the feels!”

 The goal at the end of the night is usually to end on a high note.
 This means upbeat, happy songs that will have guests fondly reliving the night in their head for days, or weeks to come.
-Jon Li has an interesting approach, in that he either does just that, or goes for the slower, more sentimental option.
-“I’ll usually do one of two things to end the night (depending on what I think the crowd will go for): 1) a big end-with-a-bang kind of song like “Uptown Funk”, “Bohemian Rhapsody” or “Don’t Stop Believing”, or 2) a great sing-along, put-your-arm-around-your-neighbor-and-sway song like “Lean on Me”, “Hey Jude” or “Piano Man”.
+Jon Li has an interesting approach, in that he either does just that or goes for the slower, more sentimental option.
+“I’ll usually do one of two things to end the night (depending on what I think the crowd will go for): 1) a big end-with-a-bang kind of song like “Uptown Funk”, “Bohemian Rhapsody” or “Don’t Stop Believing”, or 2) a great sing-along, a put-your-arm-around-your-neighbor-and-sway song like “Lean on Me”, “Hey Jude” or “Piano Man”.
 Either way, we love to try to find a way to bring people together to close out the show.”